-A psychology degree will equip you for a future in fields such as counseling, social work, clinical psychology, nonprofit administration, education, medicine, law, and business.
+A psychology major will equip you for a future in fields such as counseling, social work, clinical psychology, nonprofit administration, education, medicine, law, and business.
 It will also prepare you for advanced study in social, physiological, cognitive, or developmental psychology.

 At Mills, your professors will help you chart a path toward your career goal and mentor you one-on-one along the way.
 Your individualized program may encompass courses on infant development, memory, personality, and more.
 In small, interactive classes, you’ll gain a solid foundation in the scientific study of human behavior, hone practical skills, pose research questions, and present your ideas before an audience.
 View our program details for in-depth information on course work for the psychology major and minor.